mamewotoko/podplayer/README.md

     * when prepare error occurs, cursor moves to next episode
         * stop playing
         * or mark error item and try playing next unerror item
     * when only one episode is registered, list is in tap to refresh mode after loaded
+* fix lint warnings
+    * contentDescription of image view
 * add/mark listened item list
     * ? not listened / ! listened
     * remember listened timestamp